eyedeekay/sam-forwarder/README.md

 importing and configuring this forwarding doodad.
-Wherever it takes the argument for the web server's listening host and/or port, pass that same host and/or port to a new instance of the "SAMForwarder" and then run the "Serve" function of the SAMForwarder as a gorouting.
+Wherever it takes the argument for the web server's listening host and/or port, pass that same host and/or port to a new instance of the "SAMForwarder" and then run the "Serve" function of the SAMForwarder as a goroutine.
 This simply forwards the running service to the i2p network, it doesn't do any filtering, and if your application establishes out-of-band connections, those may escape.
 Also, if your application is listening on all addresses, it will be visible from the local network.